 Schedule Crocheting into Your Day

-We are busy, so busy that we often times neglect to intentionally make time for ourselves.
+We are busy, so busy that we oftentimes neglect to intentionally make time for ourselves.
 Sometimes we can’t find the time so we have to make time.

 I think it is safe to say that many of us (myself included!) use crocheting as a way to relax.
 It feeds our creativity and helps us recharge our batteries.
 We deserve this time, we need it.

-I am a stay at home mom with 3 young kids and life it CRAZY most days between doing all the mom things, keeping up on the house chores, trying to be a good wife, finding time to work on this blog, oh and did I mention we just got a puppy too lol.
-By the end of the day I feel like I have given all that I have to give.
+I am a stay at home mom with 3 young kids and life is CRAZY most days between doing all the mom things, keeping up on the house chores, trying to be a good wife, finding time to work on this blog, oh and did I mention we just got a puppy too lol.
+By the end of the day, I feel like I have given all that I have to give.

 I usually do most of my crocheting after the kids go to bed at night.
 Sometimes knowing I have this time at the end of the day is what gets me through those hard days.

 So, bottom line, if you can’t find it make it.
-Maybe that means getting up a half hour earlier to squeeze in some stitches before the day starts.
+Maybe that means getting up a half-hour earlier to squeeze in some stitches before the day starts.
 Maybe it’s just saying ok between this time and this time I am going to work on my crochet project.
 Maybe you like to crochet after bedtime like me.
 Maybe you can crochet on your lunch break at work every day.

 Sometimes making time is more about giving ourselves permission.
-Giving ourselves permission to do something for ourselves without feeling guilty about it, without feeling like there is something else you should be doing.
+Giving ourselves permission to do something for ourselves without feeling guilty about it, without feeling like there is something else we should be doing.
 You deserve this crochet time.
 You need it.
 When we take care of ourselves, when we take time to recharge our batteries, it is easier to take care of everyone or everything else and we can do it with more joy.

 So, we’ve organized our stash, we’ve scheduled crochet into our day what else can we do?
 Well there is a saying “If I’m sitting, I’m knitting” This applies to crochet too… it just doesn’t rhyme.